DudaDev/ember-ui-blocker/README.md

 	actions: {
 		doSomethingAsyncAndBlock: function(){
 			this.get('uiBlocker').executeWhileBlocking([

-				//Positive Functions(!!!) which return promises(!!!).
-Will be executed sequently promiseFn1,
+				// Positive Functions(!!!) which return promises(!!!)
+				// Will be executed sequently
-				promiseFn2,
-				promiseFn3
+				Ember.run.bind(this, this.fn1)
+				Ember.run.bind(this, this.fn2)

 			],[

-				//Negative Functions(!!!) which return promises(!!!).
-Will be executed sequently on a fail promiseFn4,
+				// Negative Functions(!!!) which return promises(!!!).
+				// Will be executed sequently on a fail Ember.run.bind(this, this.fn4)
-				promiseFn5,
-				promiseFn6
+				Ember.run.bind(this, this.fn5)

 			]).then(function(){
 				//Do something... or not
 			});